The more one knows, the less one believes (Turkisk proverb).

 Learn how to get beyond marring words: Sound scepticism and doubt could be good for many.
 It could be wise not to think automatically that Yogananda told the truth always, for he also said,

 "We don't really know what is right or real ... we are often incorrect in our judgements." - Paramahansa Yogananda (1982:414).

-- but he lived on after writing that - The guru also found it good to say his world was not real.
-Either you believe it or you don't.
-If you believe it, you seem trapped in words, not unlike a bird with its feet in the meshes of a bird-trap.
-But if you don't believe, don't-believe tactfully and rise above the meshes if you can.
+If you back up an illusionist like Yogananda, you get trapped in words, not unlike a bird with its feet in the meshes of a bird-trap.
+But if you don't believe, do it with tact and rise above the meshes as best you can.
 Consider:

 The Self is not had by a show of flowery descriptions. - Shyama Charan Lahiri, aka Lahiri Mahasaya (in Satyeswarananda 1986:186-87)